Dave Hill (guitarist): Slade

 Hill originally played with drummer Don Powell in a band called The Vendors, whose name was then changed to The N' Betweens.
 The pair then met bass player Jim Lea and singer Noddy Holder, whereafter Slade was born.
-Hill co–wrote a few songs for their first two albums, "Beginnings" and "Play It Loud", but after that the songwriting was mostly done by Holder and Lea.
+Hill co–wrote a few songs for their first two albums, Beginnings and Play It Loud, but after that the songwriting was mostly done by Holder and Lea.
 Hill wrote only one song for their 1981 album Till Deaf Do Us Part, "M'Hat M'Coat".

 Slade finally split up in 1992, but Hill decided to carry the group on as Slade II.
-Don Powell joined him and the band has continued to this day with various line-ups.
-In 1997 the name of Slade II was shortened back to Slade.
+Don Powell joined him and the band has continued for many years with various line-ups.
+In 2002, the name of Slade II was shortened back to Slade.
 The band released the album Keep on Rockin' in 1994, which has also been re-packaged as Superyob, and also as Cum on Let's Party!
 Hill wrote most of the material for the album.